0x4b53/amqp-rpc/README.md

 ## Logging

-You can specifiy two optional loggers for debugging and errors or unexpected behaviour.
+You can specify two optional loggers for debugging and errors or unexpected behaviour.
 By default only error logging is turned on and is logged via the log package's standard logging.